 The Computer Shall Taunt You: All bosses begin taunting the player when missions close to their stages are unlocked.
 During the stages themselves the bosses will taunt the player as he or she progresses through each room.

-Ospreys are either teal (shield), green (leech), yellow (minelayer), or white (fusion MOA drone).
+Ospreys are either teal (shield), green (leech), yellow (minelayer), orange-ish (scavenger), orange (Oxium drone) or white (fusion MOA drone).

 Grineer troops are also somewhat colour-coded - common soldiers are faded light green, shotgunners are orange, melee troopers and Shield Lancers are black, Napalms are red, Heavy Gunners used to be vivid green and white before their new model, and so on.

 Most Corpus Crewmen wear standard beige/sand-coloured suits, though their Elites wear blue suits, Techs wear red suits, and Sgt.
-Nef Anyo has a black suit, and the Corpus Ambulas is colored black.
+Nef Anyo has a black suit, and the Corpus Ambulas is colored black with gold trim.

 The Stalker is pitch-black, with dashes of red.